 You can read our review of the Swiss International Airlines Business Class.
 I have yet to try their First Class offering.

 Asiana maximizes the in-flight privacy of its First Class passengers by providing seats with two sliding doors: close the sliding doors, and the seat turns into a private space.
 The full flatbed stretching 82 inch (210 cm) in length is equipped with one of the world’s largest 32 inch (81 cm) HD personal monitor, guaranteeing an unrivaled viewing experience.
 Mood lightning optimizes lighting conditions for takeoff, meals, sleeping, and rest, and the Star Light system provides a special in-flight sleeping experience under the stars in the sky.

-I have not reviewed the Asiana First offering but I have reviewed Asiana in Business Class (which was less than impressive).
+We’ve not reviewed the Asiana First offering but have reviewed Asiana in Business Class (which was less than impressive).

 9. Garuda Indonesia